Doctoral degree

 SUPPORT FUNCTIONS AND INFRASTRUCTURE

-The Faculty of Veterinary Medicine has its own PhD council.
-The PhD council shall develop and strengthen the PhD education at the Faculty.
-In addition, the PhD council assists the four departments with execution of the PhD education.
+The Faculty of Veterinary Medicine has its own PhD programme council.
+The PhD programme council shall develop and strengthen the PhD education at the Faculty.
+In addition, the PhD programme council assists the four departments with execution of the PhD education.

 The Faculty of Veterinary Medicine's IT staff will buy computers for the PhD candidates, offer support, and provide access to software, printers and the Internet.